-Component Description ads-truststore • alerts • backup • config monitor • schema • tasks • userRoot Berkeley DB JE Environment Provides information about the state of the Oracle Berkeley DB Java Edition database used by the PingDataSync Server backend.
+Component Description monitors are provided: adminRoot ads-truststore • alerts • backup • config • monitor schema • tasks • userRoot Berkeley DB JE Environment Provides information about the state of the Oracle Berkeley DB Java Edition database used by the PingDataSync Server backend.
 Client Connections Provides information about all client connections to the server.
 Disk Space Usage Provides information about the disk space available to various components of the server.
 The disk space usage monitor evaluates the free space at locations registered through the DiskSpaceConsumer interface.
 Disk space monitoring excludes disk locations that do not have server components registered.
 However, other disk locations may still impact server performance, such as the operating system disk, if it becomes full.
 When relevant to the server, these locations include the server root, the location of the config directory, the location of every log file, all JE backend directories, the location of the changelog, the location of the replication environment database, and the location of any server extension that registers itself with the DiskSpaceConsumer interface.
 Connection Handler Provides information about the available connection handlers on the server, which includes the LDAP and LDIF connection handlers.
 These handlers are used to accept client connections.
 General Provides general information about the server, including product name and server version.
 JVM Stack Trace Provides a stack trace of all threads processing within the JVM.
-LDAP Connection Handler Statistics Provides statistics about the interaction that the associated LDAP connection handler has had with its clients, including the number of connections established and closed, bytes read and written, LDAP messages, and operations handled.
-Processing Time Histogram Categorizes operation processing times into a number of user-defined buckets of information, including the total number of operations processed, overall average response time, and number of processing times between 0ms and 1ms .
-System Information Provides general information about the system and the JVM on which the server is running, including host name, operating system, JVM architecture, Java home, and Java version.
+LDAP Connection Handler Provides statistics about the interaction that the associated LDAP connection Statistics handler has had with its clients, including the number of connections established and closed, bytes read and written, LDAP messages, and operations handled.